godarklight/concorde/ReadmeConcorde-jbsim.txt

 - optimized for a view at 55 degrees.
 - minimum straight forwards the Captain heading (landing) : press "shift up arrow" to align the view.

-Not essential panels can be put in comments in Concorde_ba.xml : electrical, hydraulical, pressurization, air bleed.
+Not essential panels can be put in comments in Models/Concorde_ba.xml : electric, hydraulic, pressurization, air bleed.

 Keyboard
 ========
 - "ctrl-D" : "D"isconnects the autopilot (button A/P DISC on the yoke).
 - "ctrl-F" : a"F"terburner.
-- 'ctrl-L" : virtual copi"L"ot (4 engines flame out).
+- "ctrl-Z" : virtual copilot (4 engines flame out).
+- "d"      : air ground supply ("d"oor).
+- "f"      : "f"ull cockpit (all instruments).
-- "q"      : resets speed up to 1.
+- "q"      : "q"uit speed up.

 Views
 -----